How to add GPU passthrough support to QubesOS

 Asking dom0 to give our GPU back

-First of all, to use GPU on our VM, you need to take it from dom0. dom0 doesn’t actually use our GPU, and our GPU usually just sits idle, but dom0 won’t let us touch it.
+To use GPU on our VM, you need to take it from dom0. dom0 doesn’t actually use our GPU, and our GPU usually just sits idle, but dom0 won’t let us touch it.
+It’s because Qubes OS, by default, binds all hardware to dom0.
+If you don’t explicitly tell dom0 to ignore the discrete - GPU dom0 will grab it and won’t let you pass it to any VM.

 Run the following in dom0: